Hills of Gold Preservation Inc.

 Hills of Gold Preservation Inc was formed in April 2018 representing residents and landholders at Nundle, Hanging Rock, Bowling Alley Point, Head of Peel, Crawney Mountain, and Timor.

-Its current project is research and assessment of information regarding Wind Energy Partners’ proposed Hills of Gold Energy wind farm.
+Its current project is research and assessment of information regarding Engie’s proposed Hills of Gold Wind Farm.

 If you would like to join please contact public officer Teresa Eather firstname.lastname@example.org 0418 866 072 for a membership form.

-For a large number of Nundle, Crawney, and Hanging Rock residents and friends, Wind Energy Partners Pty Ltd’s proposal for a large industrial wind farm at Hanging Rock is not the right location for such a development.
+For the majority of Nundle, Crawney, Hanging Rock and Timor residents and friends, Engie’s proposal for 65 x 230m wind turbine generators near Hanging Rock is not the right location for such a development.
 Preservation of our natural environment and heritage is our priority.

 “Meeting the 2020 goals of the Australian Renewable Energy Target scheme would require approximately only one in three of prospective wind farm projects…to go ahead.
 There is…an ability to select wind farm projects that meet other key parameters, including economic and regional development goals, while also optimal from a community impact site-selection criteria.”
 (National Wind Farm Commissioner’s 2017 report)